maralorn/nix-output-monitor/README.md

 Right now nom uses four sources of information:

-1. The parsed nix-build output
+1. The parsed nix-build output (json or human-readable)
-2. it checks if build results exist in the nix-store
+2. it checks if build results exist in the nix-store (only in human-readable mode)
 3. it querys `.drv` files for information about the `out` output path.
 4. It caches build times in `$XDG_CACHE_HOME/nix-output-monitor/build-reports.csv`.

 ## Limitations

 * This will fail in unexpected and expected ways.
+* Luckily I don‘t think this program screws up anything more than your terminal.
+* remote builds will sometimes be shown as running even when they are actually still waiting for uploads or downloads.
+This is how nix reports it.
+* Terminal clearing and reprinting is brittle.
+It might fail with your terminal or terminal width.
+But at this point I‘ve invested some effort to make it usable.
+* This program also makes assumptions like your nix-store is at "/nix/store".

+### For human-readable log parsing mode:
 * nix-output-monitor receives most it's information from parsing nix-build output.
 The parser might be to strict or to loose for use cases I didn‘t think of.
 Then **the numbers displayed will be off**!
 * nix-build does not show info when a download or upload is finished, so we currently cannot differentiate between started and completed downloads.
-* remote builds will sometimes be shown as running even when they are actually still waiting for uploads or downloads.

-* Terminal clearing and reprinting is brittle.
-It might fail with your terminal or terminal width.
-But at this point I‘ve invested some effort to make it usable.
-* This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".
+* For completed build detection we assume that every derivation has an output called "out".

-* Luckily I don‘t think this program screws up anything more than your terminal.